-- it will facilitate fair, reasonable, predictable and stable commercial access arrangements for the Users of the network through an independent party; and - users will only need a single commercial arrangement with the ISO+ for their electricity transport needs, regardless of how many different networks are used.
-The User would then pay the ISO+ for the use of the assets.77
+- network owners will only need a single commercial arrangement for the full use of their asset, being paid by the ISO+ for its use; - it will facilitate fair, reasonable, predictable and stable commercial access arrangements for the users of the network through an independent party; and - users will only need a single commercial arrangement with the ISO+ for their electricity transport needs, regardless of how many different networks are used.
+The user would then pay the ISO+ for the use of the assets.85

-Whilst the further explanation of the ISO+ model in Horizon Power's submission78 explains the potential benefit of such an arrangement qualitatively, it will not proceed without the Network Owners handing over a material degree of control of their networks to the ISO.
+Whilst the further explanation of the ISO+ model in Horizon Power's submission86 explains the potential benefit of such an arrangement qualitatively, it will not proceed without the Network Owners handing over a material degree of control of their networks to the ISO.
 It is possible that contract terms and conditions can be negotiated to achieve satisfactory outcomes, including efficient balance of risk.

-However, based on the feedback from the resource companies that are Network Owners, it would appear unlikely that the network transport service concept will be adopted in the short term (i.e. 2-5 years).
-However, the concept is worth revisiting once the initial ISO functions are 'bedded down'.
+However, based on the feedback from the resource companies that are Network Owners, it would appear unlikely that the network transport service concept will be adopted in the near term.